-Temperature Detection Circuit - Instrumentation
+Temperature Detection Circuit Overview

 Figure 1 is a block diagram of a typical temperature detection circuit.
 This represents a balanced bridge temperature detection circuit that has been modified to eliminate the galvanometer.